 Niacin, also known as vitamin B3, is used by the body to convert niacin into a coenzyme known as nicotinamide adenine dinucleotide (NAD) which, among many functions, is particularly important for the production of energy from the nutrients found in food.

-Niacin moisturizes the hair and scalp, which prevents dryness and dandruff.
-It’s also been shown to target the repair of DNA, which may possibly impact DNA damage of the scalp caused by stressors in the environment.
+On the beauty end, niacin moisturizes the hair and scalp, which prevents dryness and dandruff.
+It’s also been shown to target the repair of DNA, which may impact DNA damage to the scalp caused by stressors in the environment.

 Pantothenic Acid (Vitamin B5)

 Pantothenic acid, or vitamin B5, is crucial to the generation of coenzyme A, which is important for the development of fatty acids in the body, among other necessary functions.